The Early Years refers to children in Reception at our academy.

-Children within the early years, learn through a range of play based opportunities as well as adult led and independent activities.
-At Harris Primary Academy Purley Way, we plan a wide range of exciting activities that promote independence, communication, self-confidence, determination and the ability to think critically and share their thoughts and ideas.
-The children have independent access to a stimulating curriculum both indoors and outdoors on a daily basis.
+Children within the Early Years learn through a range of play-based opportunities as well as adult led and independent activities.
+At Harris Primary Academy Purley Way, we plan a wide range of exciting activities that promote independence, communication, self-confidence, determination, the ability to think critically and opportunities to share their thoughts and ideas.
+The children have independent access to a stimulating curriculum both inside and out of the classroom on a daily basis.

 Personal and Social and Emotional Development

 - Self-confidence and self-awareness

 Communication and Language

 There are four specific areas of learning which supplement the prime areas and allow children to become confident active learners when the prime areas of learning have been supported and applied.
 Through these areas, we believe children can further develop their knowledge of the world around them and develop an understanding of all future learning that waits them.
 Here children will continue to become effective learners and develop the dispositions to learning through being curious, resourceful, persistent and courageous.